 With sugars occurring naturally in foods which have a high nutritional content such as fruit, vegetables and dairy products; sugar consumption is an essential part of a balanced diet.
 Foods that are high in sugar but hold minimal nutritional value however, are not.

-The big culprits are the obvious chocolate, chips, cakes, muffins, ice cream, breakfast cereals and soft drink.
+The big culprits are the obvious chocolate, candy, chips, cakes, muffins, ice creams, breakfast cereals and soft drinks.
 These should be off the regular menu and avoided if you’re concerned with living a healthy life.

 While this sounds relatively straightforward; sugar makes otherwise ordinary foods taste good, and as such, it’s a multi-billion-dollar a year industry.
 Supermarkets want, no NEED, you to continue consuming it; sadly, there’s a lot of money to be made from a poor diet.

 So while consumers are becoming more aware of the perils of a sugar-laden diet, the big food and drinks manufacturers, are getting smarter at disguising it.